 “Getting an Education from MIT is like taking a drink from a Fire Hose.” — Jerome Weisner, Former MIT President

-So is getting around OCW.
-With over 2,400 courses available that represent all of the departments and disciplines at MIT, just knowing what the site is and what is available is challenging.
+With over 2,400 courses available that represent all of the departments and disciplines at MIT, discovering all that MIT OpenCourseWare (OCW) offers can feel the same way.

 Getting people to understand what OCW offers while we had their attention is a challenge.
-A Publication Manager (PM) and I teamed up to create an onboarding experience that would help new visitors to get around OCW and understand what is offered.
+I designed an onboarding experience that would help new visitors to get around OCW and understand what is offered.

-The PM provided a low-fidelity wireframe: a notification that offered to help the visitor get started.
+I was provided lo-fi wireframe: a notification that offered to help the visitor get started.
 If the visitor selected this, a popover would appear with a short introduction to OCW and a link to the Getting Started page.
-I created a high-fidelity version based on the low-fidelity wireframe, then developed the slide and popover functionality with HTML, CSS, and jQuery.
+I designed a hi-fi version based on the lo-fi wireframe, then developed the slide and popover functionality with HTML, CSS, and jQuery.

 I suggested that we try to keep a lighthearted tone to our messaging.
 To accomplish this, I designed the popover to look like a ubiquitous yellow Post-It Note.
 I also suggested copy revisions to convey a more friendly and informal tone.